Cheap Car Rental Auckland Airport

 Having a rental car to get around gives you the freedom and flexibility to make the most of your time exploring Auckland and surrounding areas.

 Auckland Airport is south of the city.
-If you're going into central Auckland, head North on George Bolt Memorial Drive (route 20A).
+If you're going into Auckland city, head North on George Bolt Memorial Drive (route 20A).
 This joins the South Western Motorway (route 20), then follow the signs.
 Depending on the time of day, it will take you 30 minutes to well over an hour getting into central Auckland.

-If you're heading South, from the airport turn right into Tom Pearce Drive (route 20B).
+If you're heading South from Auckland Airport, turn right into Tom Pearce Drive (route 20B).
 Follow the signs.
 These will take you onto the South Western Motorway (route 20) and then to the Southern Motorway (route 1).

-If you return the car with the tank not full then the car hire company will charge a high price to top up the tank.
-These charges can be excessive, such as a $2.50 a litre surcharge on top of the fuel cost.
+If you drop off a rental car at a car hire depot with less fuel than when you picked up it up then the car hire company will charge a high price to top up the tank.
+These charges can be excessive, such as a $2.50 a litre surcharge additional to the fuel cost.
 Not a nice surprise to later find this charge on your credit card.

-There is a 'Z' brand petrol stations open 24 hours right at the airport.
+There is a 'Z' brand petrol stations open 24 hours at Auckland Airport.

 Z Tom Pearce Drive